Sofre/HrimthursHub-Site-and-Workload-ManagmentSystem/README.md

 ## 🎯 Project Overview

-**ALTEA** is a comprehensive, full-stack construction site management platform built with modern web technologies.
+**project** is a comprehensive, full-stack construction site management platform built with modern web technologies.
 It provides end-to-end solutions for managing construction sites, employees, materials, payments, and real-time monitoring through an intuitive dashboard and RESTful API.

 The system consists of:
 - **Frontend**: Angular 21 standalone application with real-time updates